kinfallen/shazamify/README.md

 Currently, the script is set up so as to ignore duplicate songs as well as songs that aren't from 2023.
 The hope is to start these in 2024 on a weekly cron job and have a cumulative list of tracks over the year.

+# How to use the scripts

-# Set up your Spotify Dev account here using these instructions
+## Set up your Spotify Dev account here using these instructions
 https://developer.spotify.com/documentation/web-api/tutorials/getting-started

 # Constants